sariyarawaekklang/employee-tracker/README.md

 # Employee Tracker

-In this assignment, I created
+In this assignment, I created a command-line application that a company can use to manage their employee database.

 ## Built With

+* JavaScript
+* Node.js
+* Inquirer
+* SQL

 ## User Story